MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/write-plug-in.md

 ## Performance considerations

 When you add the business logic for your plug-in you need to be very aware of the impact they will have on overall performance.

+> [!IMPORTANT]
-The business logic in plug-ins should take no more than 2 seconds to complete.
+> The business logic in plug-ins registered for synchronous steps should take no more than 2 seconds to complete.

 ### Time and resource constraints